madcow4242/Arduino-Ornament/README.md

 - Basic functionality tests
 - Hardware verification code
 - Software uses less than the ATTiny414's 4k of flash and 256 bytes of dynamic storage
+- Includes ADC control for current monitoring and light level measurement, if needed (not used in production code)

 ## Features